Henri de la Rochejaquelein: Early activities

-Born in the Château de la Durbellière, Saint-Aubin-de-Baubigné, near Châtillon, La Rochejaquelein joined the Royal Polish Regiment, of which his father was colonel, in 1787.
+Born in the Château de la Durbelière, Saint-Aubin-de-Baubigné, near Châtillon, La Rochejaquelein joined the Royal Polish Regiment, of which his father was colonel, in 1787.
 In February 1789 he became a member of the Flanders regiment of chasseurs.
 In March 1792 he became a member of the Constitutional Guard, charged with protecting the King of France.
-He fought for the first time defending the Tuileries Palace on the 10 August 1792 attack, as an officer of the Constitutional Guard of King Louis XVI.
+He fought for the first time defending the Tuileries Palace during the 10 August 1792 attack, as an officer of the Constitutional Guard of King Louis XVI.